 You will also learn to apply the acquired knowledge in practice for the development of novel tools and methods for the detection molecular substances.
 The education is focused on the key technologies of diagnostics and molecular biology with opportunities to apply this knowledge both to medical and other areas of diagnostics.

 After graduation, you will be equipped with skills that enable you to join the industry, to pursue a career as a scientist, or to enter the public sector.
 In addition, the curriculum also gives a good foundation for those interested in entrepreneurship.

 "The cutting edge knowledge and techniques that we have acquired here make our future promising and bright.
 I am so proud of being a member of this University."

 The specialisation track Molecular Biotechnology and Diagnostic is a two-year programme of 120 ECTS credits.
 The curriculum is comprised of study modules:

 Focus areas of research in the Molecular Biotechnology and Diagnostics studies are novel diagnostic concepts and technologies.
 The studies focuse also on diagnostics applications in various areas such as medicine, environmental and food quality monitoring.
 Other research topics of importance include:

 The final project aiming for the Master’s thesis is based on independent, experimental research project in a laboratory.
-The research work is made under the guidance of a supervisor and takes 5 months.
+The research work is made under the guidance of a supervisor.

 The results obtained in the research project will be presented in a Master’s seminar using common procedures known from scientific meetings.